UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays

-The three Fe II templates we use are almost comparable in the fit quality for Observation 14 (see Figure~\ref{fig:new_redshift}) but their shapes are considerably different.
-To have some insight into the physical nature of each template, we use the recent version C22.01 of the code \texttt{CLOUDY} to model the reprocessed continuum.
-As in \citet{Bruhweiler2008}, we parameterize the \texttt{CLOUDY} solution with the incident flux, $\log \phi$, the local density of the cloud, $\log n_{\rm H}$, and the turbulent velocity, $v_{\rm turb}$.
-The results are discussed in Appendix~\ref{sect:appendix_template}.
-We see that computations with the use of the latest \texttt{CLOUDY} version give a different shape of the Fe II emission than the old d12 template.
+In summary, the computations with the use of the latest \texttt{CLOUDY} version give a different shape of the FeII emission than the old d12 template.
 The shift between the two is seen in the middle panel of Fig.~\ref{fig:d12_and_new} where we plot the broadened version of the templates, but none perfectly represents the peak obtained with the KDP15 template.
-That shows that there is room for an improvement of the standard one-dimensional Fe II templates (not based on several multiplets as in KDP15) as well, but the broad search of the parameter space is beyond the scope of the current paper.
+That shows that there is room for an improvement of the standard one-dimensional FeII templates (not based on several multiplets as in KDP15) as well, but the broad search of the parameter space is beyond the scope of the current paper.
 It should also be noted that such shifts in the templates can partially be responsible for the large systemic shifts reported in the literature.
-For example, \citet{rusakov2023} reports a shift of 4100 km s$^{-1}$ of the broad H$\beta$ line with respect to the narrow component although the Mg II shift is moderate, only by -1200 km s$^{-1}$, and they propose a shock wave due to the recent supernova as an explanation.
-But the effect might also be due to the applied Fe II template, this time in the optical band.
+For example, \citet{rusakov2023} reports a shift of 4100 km s$^{-1}$ of the broad H$\beta$ line with respect to the narrow component although the MgII shift is moderate, only by -1200 km s$^{-1}$, and they propose a shock wave due to the recent supernova as an explanation.
+But the effect might also be due to the applied FeII template, this time in the optical band.